Alabama 65+ Fishing License Exemption: Rules for Residents

 Telegram

-If you live in Alabama and you’re 65 or older, you can fish public freshwater and saltwater without buying a standard fishing license.
-You must carry proof of age and Alabama residency when you fish.
+If you’re an Alabama resident and 65 or older, you don’t need to buy a standard fishing license for public freshwater or saltwater.
+Just carry proof of your age and Alabama residency every time you fish.

-In Alabama, residents who are 65+ don’t have to buy a freshwater or saltwater fishing license.
-Bring an Alabama driver’s license or other proof of age and residency.
-You still follow all fishing rules, and saltwater anglers must also sign up each year for the free Saltwater Angler Registry.
+In Alabama, residents 65 and up skip buying a freshwater or saltwater fishing license.
+Bring your Alabama driver’s license or other proof of age and residency.
+You still follow every fishing rule, and saltwater anglers must sign up each year for the free Saltwater Angler Registry.

 Key takeaways

-• Carry ID every trip.
-If you can’t prove you qualify, you can be cited.
+• Carry ID on every trip.
+Without proof, you can get cited.

-• Saltwater trips still require the free Saltwater Angler Registry (SWAR) each year.
-Some trips also require extra privileges.
+• Saltwater trips still need the free Saltwater Angler Registry (SWAR) each year.
+Some trips also need extra privileges.

 Who qualifies